In-Depth Overview of FinTech Regulations in 2023

 This is not an exhaustive list, as you’ll need to carry out more extensive research.
 Furthermore, there are also laws for risk management practices.
 For example, biometric recognition technology laws vary from one state to another.

-If you’re integrating health data to your FinTech or have a FinTech impact on health care, e.g., health insurance, or your product interacts with kids in a way, then extra regulations apply to your product.
+If you’re integrating health data to your FinTech or have a FinTech impact on health care, e.g., health insurance, or other type of healthcare starup, your product interacts with kids in a way, then extra regulations apply to your product.

 As of now the United States federal system still lacks compliance programs for supervising FinTech.
 But steps are being made to create one.
 The NACHA introduced a FinTech ACT in 2019.
 It includes a recommendation to create a FinTech body in the US treasury department.